As the pandemic continues across the country, dermatologists are seeing an uptick in skin irritation from masking.July 29, 2020

 If you are scheduled for an elective surgery or procedure, please call your doctor’s office to confirm it is still taking place or if it needs to be rescheduled.

-If you need to make a new appointment or to see a doctor for something unrelated to the coronavirus (COVID-19), talk to your doctor -- ask if a virtual visit is available.
+If you need to make a new appointment or to see a doctor for something unrelated to the coronavirus (COVID-19), talk to your doctor -- ask if a virtual visit (also called a telehealth visit) is available.
 You can also find a doctor or call the Ascension location near you to discuss the best option for your care.

-Ascension is offering online urgent care visits at a discounted rate of $20 through Ascension Online Care with the code HOME.
+Ascension is offering online urgent care visits through Ascension Online Care.
 Avoid exposure to germs and get the care you need from home.
-Online visits can address a wide variety of symptoms and conditions, including: urinary tract infections, sinus or upper respiratory infections, eye infections, rash, sore throat/strep/cough, cold/flu, fever and seasonal allergies.
+Online visits, also called telehealth or telemedicine, can address a wide variety of symptoms and conditions, including: urinary tract infections, sinus or upper respiratory infections, eye infections, rash, sore throat/strep/cough, cold/flu, fever and seasonal allergies.
 To get started, download Ascension Online Care from the App Store or Google Play or visit ascension.org/onlinecare to learn more.

 Thank you for trusting us with your care.